-On the Cockpit login screen you can choose an alternate host to connect to.
-Cockpit uses SSH to authenticate you against that host and to display the admin interface for that host.
+On the Cockpit login screen you can now choose an alternate host to connect to.
+Cockpit with use SSH to authenticate you against that host, and display the admin interface for that host.

 Although browsers cannot use SSH directly to connect to machines or authenticate against them, Cockpit can make this happen.
-Only one host needs to have Cockpit listen on port 9090 available to browsers over TLS.
-Other hosts only need to have SSH accessible on the usual port 22.
+Only one host needs to have Cockpit listen on port 9090 available to browsers over TLS, and other hosts can only have SSH accessible on the usual port 22.

 If you have SELinux enabled, change the default SELinux policy to allow the websm_port_t domain to listen on the TCP 9898 port: